Frequently Asked Questions

 How do I find out if my application has been successful?

-- We aim to contact all candidates within two weeks after the closing date of each position.
+We aim to contact all candidates within two weeks after the closing date.

-- There may be times when individual teams may experience slight delays, at times due to crisis workload or overseas missions.
-Should recruitment be delayed for an extended period, we aim to keep in contact with all candidates and provide regular updates.
+There may be times when individual teams may experience slight delays, at times due to crisis workload or overseas missions.
+Should recruitment be delayed for an extended period, we aim to keep in contact with you and provide regular updates.

 What are the arrangements for interviews?

-- We are dedicated to providing you with feedback on your interview performance and tests and will let you know as soon as possible if you have not been successful in the assessment process
+We endeavour to provide you with feedback on your interview performance and tests and will let you know when we have a decision about your application.

-- We are committed to equal opportunities and cultural diversity at Amnesty International and will endeavour to support work permits for suitable roles; our ability to obtain a work permit for potential employees is contingent upon the immigration requirements of each particular role & nation so please do check the relevant authorities immigration requirements to ascertain if your skill set meets the set threshold.
+We are committed to equal opportunities and cultural diversity at Amnesty International and will endeavour to support work permits for suitable roles.
+Our ability to obtain a work permit for potential employees is contingent upon the immigration requirements of each particular role & nation.

 Can I make an application if I have a disability?

 Of course.
 Equality and diversity are at the core of our values.
 All employees will work collectively and individually to promote a constructive and sensitive approach to others from a variety of backgrounds, where the work of others is valued and respected.
-Please do flag to the recruitment team if you require any adjustments to the assessment process; the team will work with you to make any necessary reasonable adjustments to enable fair selection.
+Please do flag to the recruitment team if you require any adjustments to the assessment process by contacting email@example.com and the team will work with you to make any necessary reasonable adjustments to enable fair selection.
 Once recruited for a role, we will assess your needs and make reasonable adjustments around your disability to enable you to work successfully.

 What can I expect when applying to be a volunteer?